Richmond Rhinoplasty Overview

 - Function – The nose is a functional organ that directs air through the skull and into the lungs.
 It helps humidify and warm the air to aid in oxygen exchange.
 This functional aspect must be kept in mind during rhinoplasty.
 Although frequently the goal of surgery is simply cosmetic change of the nose, the functional aspect of the nose cannot be overlooked.
 Some maneuvers used to reduce an overly large nose can cause breathing obstruction unless preventative steps are taken in the surgery.
 A slight septal deviation that did not cause a breathing obstruction prior to surgery may be an issue after other areas of the nose are reshaped or reduced.
 Therefore, a septoplasty should be done in this case.
 Dr. Bridges always makes sure that the nose will work well and look beautiful.
-A nose that looks good but does not functional well is a failure.

 Richmond Open Rhinoplasty

 The trade-off of the improved visibility during surgery afforded by the open approach is that this technique is more invasive and requires more dissection, leading to more prolonged swelling after surgery.
 The internet is full of patients worrying about nose swelling many months after open rhinoplasty.
 It is true that it can take 1 year or longer for swelling to resolve after open rhinoplasty.
 This is somewhat unique to the open approach, in that with the closed, or endonasal, approach, the swelling fades much faster.
-For this and many other reasons, Dr. Bridges now performs exclusively the closed approach.
+For this and many other reasons, Dr. Bridges now performs exclusively closed rhinoplasty.
 This is an evolution of technique over his years of surgical practice.

 Richmond Closed Rhinoplasty